ucldc/ingest_deploy/README.md

 Once the environment is updated, run a "Rebuild Environment".
 Building the environment will recreate the machines and run the AWS eb commands that download the INDEX_PATH file and run the solr index on that.
+NOTE: need scripts to automate this.

 Other AWS Related Admin Tasks
 -----------------------------

-When new harvester or ingest code is pushed, you need to crate a new generation of worker machines to pick up the new code.
+When new harvester or ingest code is pushed, you need to create a new generation of worker machines to pick up the new code.

 First, terminate the existing machines.